-Ian Anfield, Managing Director for construction audit and contract provider, Hudson Contract, shares his construction industry predictions for 2018.
+Ian Anfield, Managing Director for construction audit and contract provider, Hudson Contract, shares his construction industry predictions.

 “This time last year, I shared my thoughts on what would dominate the construction agenda in 2017.
 Some of the observations I made, such as Brexit being linked to skills shortages, were fairly safe, while others, like losing one of the major contractors due to decreased investor confidence, were a little more risky.